berrytechnics/jwt-boilerplate/README.md

-# passport-jwt-boilerplate
+# jwt-boilerplate

-A simple boilerplate to help with setting up other projects requiring authorization/authentication using passport.js and JSON web tokens
+A simple boilerplate to help with setting up other projects requiring authorization/authentication using JSON web tokens

 this boilerplate requires a `.env` file containing at least these variables
 ```